PRIVACY POLICY

 • Contact Data includes email address and telephone number.

-• Usage Data includes information about how you use our Website (such as, when you entered the Website and how long you stayed in the Website).
+• Usage Data includes information about how you use our Website (such as, date and time on which you entered the Website, system specifications and how long you stayed in the Website) as well as your IP address.

 • Additional Inquiry Data includes additional information that you may provide when you contact us through the Website.

-We also collect, use and share aggregated data such as statistical or demographic data for any purpose.
+We also collect, use and share aggregated data such as statistical data for any purpose.
+Such information does not reveal your identity and therefore is not considered personal data.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific Website feature.

 We use different methods to collect data from and about you including through: